pointtonull/algorithms/README.md

 Implement a job scheduler which takes in a function `f` and an integer n, and calls f after n milliseconds.

-N.B.: I guess this is more of a challenge in less modern languages..., still, I decided to keep the high level implementation in Python because this in one of the overseen modules in the standar library.
+N.B.: I guess this is more of a challenge in other languages..., still, I decided to keep the high level implementation in Python because this in one of the most overseenmodules in the standar library.

 Solution:
 - [tests](tests/test__simple_job_scheduler.py)